je-nnyt/tp/docs/UserGuide.md

 Note that extra arguments that are not necessary or duplicated will be ignored.

-# Uncategorized

-## Accommodation
+### Directory

+Since there are multiple trips, what is currently being worked on is stored by the mean of directory.
+Everytime the program starts at the `root`, shown in the program as: `~ >`.
+When working within a trip, the trip name and the target name is shown as: `~/TRIP_NAME/TARGET_NAME >`.
+For example: `~/My Trip/ITINERARY >`.

-Note that for all operations related to accommodation, you should ensure that you are in the directory/trip which you want to make these operations in, or else you should first change directory to the trip.
-For example, if you want to add/delete accommodation in your 2nd trip named 'Another Trip', and your current directory is not starting by ~/Another Trip/, please change directory by `cd trip --i 2` or `cd trip --n Another Trip`.
+Note that for all operations related to item within a trip, you should ensure that you are in the directory/trip which you want to make these operations in, or else you should first change directory to the trip.
+For example, if you want to add an accommodation in your 2nd trip named 'Another Trip', and your current directory is not starting by ~/Another Trip/, please change directory by `cd trip --i 2` or `cd trip --n Another Trip`.

+## Features

+{Give detailed description of each feature}

 ## Changing Directory